RESEARCH VISION

 EDUCATION

 Ph.D.
-Communication, Cornell University (in progress).
+Communication, Cornell University.

 M.S.
 Communication, Cornell University.